Privacy Policy

 6. With whom do we share your personal data?

-Your personal data may be shared with our service providers (particularly for IT services).
-Otherwise, your personal data is not shared outside of Reportly.
+Your personal data may be shared with our service providers (notably our hosting and IT service providers listed in section 6.1).
+Outside of these providers and cases expressly provided for by law, your personal data is not shared with third parties.

 When your personal data is shared outside of Reportly, we make every effort to select our service providers on the basis of very stringent criteria in terms of confidentiality, data protection and security.
 All transfers of personal data are contractually secured.